MicrosoftDocs/playfab-docs/playfab-docs/what-is-playfab.md

 **Real-Time Rules Engine**: Set up powerful actions and triggers that respond to PlayStream events.

-**Real-Time Segmentation**: Use data properties to bucket players into segments and trigger actions as players enter or exit those segments.
+**Real-Time Segmentation**: Use data properties to bucket players into segments and to trigger actions as the players enter or exit those segments.

-**Event Filter and Search**: Zoom in on a time slice to analyze players, events and error conditions in detail.
+**Event Filter and Search**: Zoom in on a time slice to analyze players, events, and error conditions in detail.

-**Reports**: Review summaries of your game's daily and monthly performance with automatic reports available by daily email and on-demand.
+**Reports**: Review summaries of your game's daily and monthly performance, with automatic reports emailed daily and on-demand.

 ### Data Management